Voluntary Disclosure & Back Taxes

 There are cases where a penalty is imposed on a tax payer in circumstances where an error took place on the part of the authorities.
 There may, for instance, be a significant miscalculation on the part of the CRA.
 In these case, there are provisions where the penalty (and related interest) can be waived or cancelled.

 The Tax penalties team at Rogerson Law Group is led by Andrew Rogerson (the firm’s founder).
 We are highly experienced in advising and representing business and individuals alike who are facing difficulties complying with their tax obligations.
-Andrew is assisted by Arash Jazayeri who is a tax specialist.
+Andrew is assisted by Angela Salvatore who is a tax lawyer.